Questions? Ask Us!

 If you are still in school, you can renew your ABMP Student membership.
-If you are going to be finishing school and are ready to practice, you are ready to upgrade to one of our membership levels for practicing professionals.
+If you are finishing school and ready to practice, you are ready to upgrade to our regular level of membership for practicing professionals.

 In my state, I need to provide proof of insurance in order to get my license.
 Can I upgrade my membership?

 If your state allows therapists to practice without a license if performing massage for no compensation, then you can upgrade your membership.
-Your insurance will not be in effect if you are found to be practicing for compensation.
+Your insurance will not be in effect if you are found to be practicing outside of legal requirements.